falconersys/Pink-Discord-Theme/README.md

 # Hey-hey!
   [Original theme](https://github.com/NYRI4/Comfy-theme)

-CTP is fully customizable theme, if you want to help me and improve this ~~theme~~ color scheme please contact me (Да#4103).
-If you need any help you can contact me (Да#4103)
+CTP is fully customizable color scheme, if you want to help me and improve this color scheme please contact me (Да#4103).

 ## Screenshots: